The Sacred Mountains of China in Astrology

-The Sacred Mountains in China.
+The Sacred Mountains of China in Astrology.
 Astrology and Sacred Sites: the astrogeographical positions and energetical topics of the Sacred Mountains of China

-Related articles: Astrogeographic position of Beijing – transits for the capital of China, Sagittarius and Capricorn – The Forbidden City in Beijing, Astrology and Sacred Sites: The Sacred Mountains in China, White Horse Temple – the first Buddhist Temple in China, Astrology and Sacred Sites: The Longmen Grottoes at Luoyang, The Legendary Shaolin Monastery, The Lucky Coin Structure in Sagittarius, The Tian Tan Temple of Heaven in astrogeography, Libra as the sign of symmetry, “Tower of Ring” and the punctuation of the landscape with a ringtower in Tianjin,
+Related articles: Astrogeographical position of Beijing, The Forbidden City of Beijing in Astrology, White Horse Temple – the first Buddhist Temple in China, Astrology and Sacred Sites: The Longmen Grottoes at Luoyang, The Legendary Shaolin Monastery, The Lucky Coin Structure in Sagittarius, The Tian Tan Temple of Heaven in astrogeography, Libra as the sign of symmetry, “Tower of Ring” and the punctuation of the landscape with a ringtower in Tianjin,

 Astrology and Sacred Sites: The Sacred Mountains of China have played an important role as sites for prayer, meditation, religious exercise, initiation and pilgrimage for several thousand years.
 There are several versions of lists of the holiest mountains of which the classical Five Great Mountains of China represents the most important one.